Eating Disorder Nutrition Therapy

 EXPANDED FOOD EXPERIENTIAL:

-As a Certified Eating Disorder Specialist and iaedp™ supervisor, Alice provides supervision to dietitians and professionals who long to grow in this rewarding field and wish to obtain their certification as an Eating Disorder Specialist.
+As a Certified Eating Disorder Specialist, iaedp™ supervisor, and Certified Body Trust® Provider, Alice provides supervision to dietitians and professionals who long to grow in this rewarding field and wish to obtain their certification as an Eating Disorder Specialist.

-Alice has a passion to share truth and present on topics such as eating disorders, food experientials, Health At Every Size® principles, weight stigma, and the non-diet mentality.
+Alice has a passion to share truth and present on topics such as eating disorders, food experientials, body image, and the non-diet mentality.
 She presents regularly on both the local and national level.
 She will provide a detailed thoroughly researched power presentation that is bound to leave you more knowledgeable and refreshed.
 Fees are variable and depend on the presentation at hand.

 Joining forces with multiple professionals is a powerful tool and can provide the necessary comprehensive care to create positive change.
 Alice provides a free initial consultation to discuss your center’s needs.
 From there she will create a contract outlining her role to add the nutritional component to your center.
 Charges are variable depending on the services rendered.

-Joyful Nutrition is a private practice passionate about and committed to empowering clients towards a healthy relationship with food.
+Joyful Nutrition is a private practice passionate about and committed to empowering clients and their families toward a healthy relationship with food.
 True freedom is eating what you want when you want without fear and guilt.
 The good news is this freedom is possible.
-The dietitians at Joyful Nutrition help individuals connect to their internal wisdom and develop their ‘sense of self’ with food.
+Alice helps individuals connect to their internal wisdom and develop their ‘sense of self’ with food.
 Just as we each have our own unique fingerprint, we have our own taste preferences, nutritional needs and body cues.
 As we embrace the way we were made and explore our needs, we ultimately find peace with food and respect for our bodies.
 And as this peace and respect replaces fear and guilt, our true (best) self emerges.
-Our dietitians are passionate about walking with clients on this treacherous but highly rewarding path.
-We also practice from a weight inclusive paradigm, encompassing Health at Every Size® principles and Intuitive Eating.
+Alice is passionate about walking with clients on this treacherous but highly rewarding path.
+As a Certified Intuitive Eating Counselor and a Certified Body Trust Provider, she practices from a weight inclusive paradigm, encompassing Body Trust, Health at Every Size®, and Intuitive Eating principles.
+As a Certified Invitation to Change Provider, she also empowers parents to come alongside their kids in ways that promote readiness to change.

 Nutrition & The Recovery Process: The Dietitian's Role